nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 2a.
 User chooses to cancel the deletion.
-    * 2a1.
-AddressBook requests to confirm the cancellation.
+    * 2a1. iScam requests to confirm the cancellation.
     * 2a2.
 User confirms the cancellation.

         Use case ends.